ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 ```

 ### Scale with Redis (Advanced)
-If you want to scale the WebSocket server, you can spawn multiple instances behind a load balancer and sync changes between the instances through Redis.
+To scale the WebSocket server, you can spawn multiple instances of the server behind a load balancer and sync changes between the instances through Redis.
 Install the Redis adapter and register it with hocuspocus:

 ```js
 import { Server } from '@hocuspocus/server'